Can you guess how many individuals in the U.S. have an emotional and/or mental condition?

 Emotional Support Dog for Sale?
 How to Find an ESA in Your City/State/Campus?

 While the idea of buying an emotional support dog all ready to go is appealing, it is not actually possible.
 An ESA letter is awarded to a patient with a mental disability, not to an animal.

 In case the patient does not have a pet yet, the therapist, psychiatrist, or another doctor will advise him/her to get a pet that can provide much needed mental support, and the newly acquired pet will be designated as an ESA.

-If you are in need, rescue shelters and animal adoption centers are always overflowing with supportive furry friends and are a great place to start when thinking about Emotional Support Animals.
+If you are in need, rescue shelters and animal adoption centers are always overflowing with supportive furry friends and are a great place to start when thinking about emotional support animals.

 If you are not seeing a doctor or a licensed mental health professional, CertaPet is always here for you.

-Let us get you connected with a LMHP today, and you could receive your ESA letter in as little as 48 business hours!
+Get connected with a LMHP today, and you could receive your ESA letter in as little as 48 business hours!

 And remember - emotional support animals are more than just pets; they’re family.